-Regent University welcomes and accepts college-level transfer credits awarded through other colleges and universities holding regional accreditation status via MSA, HLC, NWCCU, NEASC, SACS, and WASC accrediting bodies.
-Regent also reserves the right to accept college-level transfer credits awarded by schools accredited by ABHE (Association for Biblical Higher Education) or TRACS (Transnational Association of Christian Colleges and Schools).
+Regent University welcomes and accepts college-level transfer credits awarded through other colleges and universities holding institutional accreditation status with MSA, HLC, NWCCU, NEASC, SACSCOC, and WASC, and may also accept credits from other institutions recognized by the U.S. Department of Education, subject to normal transfer credit policy.
 Regent accepts approved entrance level examinations (i.e., CLEP/DANTES/AP/IB), military credit (see Military Credit section), and credits from other institutions of higher learning that meet Regent University standards or with whom Regent has an articulation agreement.
 (See Additional Opportunities for Gaining College Credit for military and examination credit restrictions.)
 The following standards and processes also apply:

 - 1. The total transfer credits to complete the bachelor's degree may not exceed ninety (90) and students must complete at least thirty (30) credits at Regent in order to earn a baccalaureate degree.
 For students wishing to complete the associate's degree, the total transfer credits may not exceed forty-eight (48).
 These students must complete sixteen (16) credits at Regent.
-Except for schools and/or accrediting agencies that have been specifically identified by Regent for transferability, only work from a regionally accredited school with a grade of C or higher (2.0 on a 4-point scale) will be accepted in transfer.
+Except for schools and/or accrediting agencies that have been specifically identified by Regent for transferability, only work with a grade of C or higher (2.0 on a 4-point scale) will be accepted in transfer.
+Transfer credit cannot fulfill the requirement for program capstone courses.
 Regent University reserves the right to accept transfer work for a lower number of credits than the number given at the original institution. - 2.
-Verification of all transfer credits and grades is done using only official transcripts sent directly by the originating institution or testing agency, with the following exceptions:

-- a. advanced standing exams noted on a military transcript will be received as official and - b. credit for placement exams and prior learning assessment (credit for life experience) will be awarded if transcripted by a regionally-accredited institution, up to the maximum ninety (90) credit hours allowed in transfer.
+Verification of all transfer credits and grades is done using only official transcripts sent directly by the originating institution or testing agency, with the following exceptions: - a.
+Advanced standing exams noted on a military transcript will be received as official. - b.
+Credit for placement exams and prior learning assessment (credit for life experience) will be awarded if transcripted by an institution, up to the maximum ninety (90) credit hours allowed in transfer.

-If a student has earned credits at a regionally accredited institution through successful completion of courses that are significantly similar to courses at Regent University, the courses will be reviewed on a course-by-course basis by Regent University to determine eligibility for transfer.
+If a student has earned credits at an institution through successful completion of courses that are significantly similar to courses at Regent University, the courses will be reviewed on a course-by-course basis by Regent University to determine eligibility for transfer.
 Transcripts from foreign institutions must include an English translation (if necessary) with a course-by-course or detailed evaluation from an official, U.S.-based evaluation service, and be converted to the American grade point average system.
-Canadian transcripts must also be evaluated if the college or university does not hold U.S. regional accreditation.
+Canadian transcripts must also be evaluated if the college or university does not hold U.S institutional. accreditation.
 The translation and evaluation fees must be paid directly to the agency performing the service.
 Please see the International Admissions website for a list of recommended evaluators (www.regent.edu/admissions/international).